 The Federal Work-Study (FWS) Program provides funds for part-time jobs which allow students to earn money needed to pay for educational expenses.
 Work-Study awards are a form of federal financial aid.
 Positions are available both on and off campus.
 Students are encouraged to find positions that provide work experience in their field of study or provide valuable service to the community.
-Jobs are advertised on this Web Site.
-For more information, click here.
+Follow the link to view advertised jobs.

 A graduate assistant works part-time in a variety of capacities, depending on the nature of the funding.
 The student may be hired by a faculty member to perform research related to a grant-funded project or by a department to assist in various clerical duties.
 Graduate assistants must be full-time students and are considered either quarter-time (10 hours of work per week) or half-time assistants (20 hours of work per week).
 However, given the extensive scheduling of clinical practicum in the MSP program, COMD students are discouraged from pursuing a 20-hour assistantship.
 The only exception would be if the assistantship permitted the flexibility to complete work requirement during weekends.
 Importantly, while the amount of money paid by an assistantship varies slightly depending on the source of funding, assistantships allow all students to pay lower in-state tuition rates, regardless of their residency.

 These Graduate Assistantships may be found by contacting directly faculty members having active research funding, or departments on campus.
 Information may also be available from our Graduate Admissions Counselor, Teresa Boyett.